anggamys/anggamys/README.md

 ## 🏆 About Me

-I’m a **Robotics Engineer** and **Backend Developer** dedicated to turning ideas into impactful products.
-My mission? **Invent, build, and ship technology** that’s reliable, scalable, and truly useful.
+I’m a relentless **Robotics & AI Engineer** and **Backend Architect** on a mission to bring intelligent, reliable technology into everyday life.
+I thrive where complexity meets creativity—turning bold ideas into production-ready systems that scale.

-- 🤖 **Robotics & AI Specialist:** Hands-on with ROS, Computer Vision, and embedded systems
+- 🤖 **Robotics Visionary:** Experienced in building smart machines with ROS, computer vision, and real-time embedded logic.
-- ⚙️ **Backend Problem-Solver:** Architecting scalable APIs, distributed systems, and fault-tolerant infrastructure
+- ⚙️ **Backend Systems Expert:** Architecting distributed, resilient APIs and infrastructures that never crack under pressure.
-- 💡 **Continuous Innovator:** Always learning and pushing boundaries in deep tech
+- 🧠 **AI & Deep Tech Explorer:** Always learning, prototyping, and pushing the boundaries of what’s possible in automation, perception, and data.
-- 🛠️ **Rapid Prototyper:** Fast, clean, and obsessed with maintainability
-- 🌏 **Collaborative Spirit:** Open to new ideas, partnerships, and hacking side-projects
+- 🛠️ **Fast Builder:** Obsessed with clean code, rapid prototyping, and bulletproof architecture.
+- 🌐 **Connector & Collaborator:** I believe real impact happens through teamwork, open-source, and sharing knowledge with others.
+- 🚀 **Startup Spirit:** Agile, entrepreneurial, and ready to jump into ambitious projects with high growth and high challenge.

+> **My mantra:** _“Build tech that matters.
+Ship fast, iterate faster.
+Make it reliable, and make it yours.”_

 > 🗣️ _“If you’re building the next big thing in robotics, AI, or backend engineering, let’s connect!”_